Journey Tracker

 (See Figure 4)

-The tracking list displays a list of tracked processes that were deployed to a production environment.
+The tracking list displays a list of tracked processes according to selected business groups and a selected environment.
 Each tracked process displays the following information:

 NOTE